Data Visualization Tools and Techniques: How to Use Them in Business

 Image credit: duke.edu

-Together with the demand for data visualization and analysis, the tools and solutions in this area develop fast and extensively.
-Novel 3D visualizations, immersive experiences and shared VR offices are getting common alongside traditional web and desktop interfaces.
+Along with the demand for data visualization and analysis, the tools and solutions in this area develop fast and extensively.
+Prompt-based interactive analysis, 3D visualizations, immersive experiences and shared VR offices are getting common alongside traditional web and desktop interfaces.
 Here are three categories of data visualization technologies and tools for different types of users and purposes.
+Feel free to jump on to the category that best fits your requirements and needs:

 Tableau is one of the leaders in this field.
 Startups and global conglomerates like Verizon and Henkel rely on this platform to derive meaning from data and use insights for effective decision making.
-Apart from a user-friendly interface and a rich library of interactive visualizations and data representation techniques, Tableau stands out for its powerful capabilities.
+Apart from a user-friendly interface and a rich library of interactive visualizations, Tableau stands out for its powerful capabilities.

 The system can easily handle any type of data, including streaming performance data, and allows to combine visualizations into functional dashboards.
 Tableau, as part of Salesforce since 2019, invests in AI and augmented analytics and equips customers with tools for advanced analytics and forecasting.